aleshaleksey/fansys23/12-equipment-economy.md

 ### Labour Costs

 Labour costs are given in silver (sp) per day (10-12 hours).
 Labour that does not need to be paid for, still has to be fed.
 Generally it should be assumed that the wages of unskilled workers, trained worker, mercenaries and scribes includes food and board where appropriate.
 The wages are given for medium sized humanoids.
 Larger entities, like giants, will have a significantly higher upkeep, but will also accomplish certain tasks, especially construction and mining a lot more quickly and effectively.
 Both of these factors mean that wages for those entities would be higher.
+Recommended stat blocks for NPCs from each category are given for each category, though the recommendations are certainly not absolute.

 | Labour type                   | ancient | medieval | late    |